opral/load-test/README.md

 - It generates additional engish messages, overwriting ./locales/en/common.json.
 - It can "mock-translate" those into 37 preconfigured languages using the inlang cli.
 - Lint-rule plugins are configured in the project settings but lint reports are not subscribed, unless requested.
+- The test uses the i18next message storage plugin.

 To allow additional testing on the generated project e.g. with the ide-extension, the test calls `pnpm clean` when it starts, but not after it runs.